DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What are Flashloans?

-- [ ]  It is a normal loan which can be borrowed in TradFi with low interest rates.
+- [ ]  It is a ordinary loan which can be borrowed in TradFi with low interest rates.
-- [ ]  It is a loan which is borrowed more than locked collateral.
+- [ ]  It is a zero interest loan which can be borrowed by locking collateral with twice the value of borrowed amount.
-- [x]  Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts.
+- [x]  Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts with certain conditions.
 - [ ]  It is an alternate name of an ordinary loan in DeFi's.

-Hint: Flashloans are explained in lending in DeFi.
+Hint: NoHint

-Explanation: Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts but with certain conditions.
+Explanation: Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts with certain conditions.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### What is(are) the DeFi protocols which offers Flash-Loans?
+##### Which of the following offers Flashloans?

 - [ ]  Bank of America
 - [x]  Aave